CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex02_Playbook.md

    ![](../Media/15.png)

-1. Admin credentials when prompted.
+1. Select your Admin credentials when prompted.

     ![](../Media/16.png)